Akku29/Ebay-Car-Sales-Data-Exploration/README.md

 # Ebay Car Sales Data Exploration
-This project deals with analyzing and cleaning the ebay car sales data
+This project deals with analyzing and cleaning the ebay car sales data.

 In this project, we are working with a dataset of used cars from eBay Kleinanzeigan, a classifieds of the German Ebay website.